Matugani

 Matugani is a steel accelerator roller coaster located at Lost Island Theme Park in Waterloo, Iowa, United States.
 Manufactured by Intamin, it originally opened at Liseberg amusement park in Gothenburg, Sweden, in 2005 as Kanonen ("the cannon").
 The ride features a hydraulic launch and two inversions.
 The coaster was built with a tightly packed layout because of the limited area that was available at Liseberg.
-On December 30, 2016, Kanonen closed permanently at Liseberg and was replaced by Valkyria, a Bolliger & Mabillard dive coaster.
-The coaster was dismantled and sold in 2018 to Lost Island Water Park, where it was rebuilt.
+On December 30, 2016, Kanonen closed permanently at Liseberg, and was relocated to Lost Island Theme Park to make room for the park's new ride Valkyria, a Bolliger & Mabillard dive coaster.
+The coaster was dismantled and sold in 2018 to Lost Island Water Park, where it reopened in 2023.

 History

 Liseberg

 In 2002, Liseberg's only looping roller coaster HangOver, a Vekoma Invertigo model, was removed.
 The park contacted several roller coaster manufacturers with the aim of introducing a new looping ride, with the winning bid coming from Swiss company Intamin.
 Lars-Erik Hedin, technical director of Liseberg said "Due to the good experiences with Balder and the impressive catapult launch we decided to mandate Intamin again with the project".

 In 2016, Liseberg announced that Kanonen would close to be replaced by a B&M dive coaster called Valkyria in 2018.
 December 30, 2016 was Kanonen's last day, it was then dismantled and sold afterwards.